browniebroke/pypackage-template/README.md

 - The `test` job will run your test suite with Pytest against all Python version from 3.8 to 3.11
 - A few things will run in the lint job:
   - black in check mode
-  - isort in check mode
-  - flake8
+  - Ruff with several flake8 plugins, isort and pyupgrade plugins.
-  - pyupgrade for Python 3.8+

 A `labels` workflow will also run and synchronise the GitHub labels based on the `.github/labels.toml` file.